NO NEIGHBORHOOD LEFT BEHIND

 – Julia DeGraw

-Dedicated bus lanes will decrease wait times and get buses out from behind automobile traffic.
+We must make public transit more convenient for more people to increase ridership.
+We need more bus routes, especially in East Portland.
+Dedicated bus lanes and signal priority can help decrease wait times and get buses out from behind automobile traffic.

 Major arteries can be death traps for pedestrians and cyclists.
 Let’s transfer control of state-run Powell Boulevard and 82nd Avenue to city authority, so we can pool city and state budgets and make necessary improvements such as sidewalks and crosswalks.